planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 Montage to give it more weight.
 The players get to make decisions and the Guide gets to add drama with encounters!

-Travel is a Group Check of the best navigation or area knowledge <span class="smallcaps">Focus</span>, with the Difficulty being how rough the area between is.
+Travel is a Group Check of the best navigation or area knowledge FOCUS, with the Difficulty being how rough the area between is.
 Success means they arrived safely, and failure a dangerous or troublesome encounter along the way.
 You can also “zoom in” further, requiring individual Travel Checks to get to interesting places